baycom/tfrec/README.md

 ## Dump save/load

-You can record an IQ dump with '-S <file>'.
-This file can be read instead of real time data with '-L <file>'.
+You can record an IQ dump with '-S &lt;file&gt;'.
+This file can be read instead of real time data with '-L &lt;file&gt;'.

 ## Visualisation